-The Graduate School participates in the U.S. Department of Veterans Affairs Yellow Ribbon Program and would like to encourage former military personnel to consider the expanded career horizons and intellectual engagement associated with advanced academic studies.
+The Graduate School participates in the U.S. Department of Veterans Affairs Yellow Ribbon Program and would like to encourage military-connected students to consider the expanded career horizons and intellectual engagement associated with advanced academic studies.
 Graduate student veterans are pursuing degrees in various departments of Arts & Sciences; they join veterans in a number of disciplines, including but not limited to engineering and the social sciences.

 VA Certifying Officials

 The Medical School